 Example: “Encoding data is the process of adding a sequence of characters in a specific format to make the transmission of data more efficient.
-Encrypting data as a form of encoding, but it adds an additional layer of security by requiring a decryption key at the other end of the transmission.
-Hashing, on the other hand, is an algorithm that takes arbitrary input and produces a fixed-length strength, which is then transmitted.
+Encrypting data is a form of encoding, but it adds an additional layer of security by requiring a decryption key at the other end of the transmission.
+Hashing, on the other hand, is an algorithm that takes arbitrary input and produces a fixed-length strength which is then transmitted.
 Each of these are methods to make data transmission more secure.”

-Question: What would you do first when preparing to transmit data, compress it, or encrypt it?
+Question: What would you do first when preparing to transmit data, compress it or encrypt it?

 Explanation: This technical question is meant to test your knowledge of a specific process.
 As an information security analyst, you should be able to discuss a variety of different processes used to secure data.
 When answering this type of question, you should address the question and then give your rationale behind your answer.

-Example: “When transmitting data, I would first compress it, and then encrypt it.
+Example: “When transmitting data, I would first compress it and then encrypt it.
 The reason I would do it in this order is that once I’ve encrypted the data, it would be difficult to determine if I compressed it properly.”

 Question: Can you define a traceroute and discuss how it is used?

 Explanation: This is another technical question.
 During an interview for an information security analyst role, you should anticipate that most of the questions will be technical in nature.
-Remember to continue to answer these directly and succinctly, anticipating that the interviewer will ask a follow-up question if they have a specific interest in the topic or want to explore it in more detail.
+Remember to continue to answer these questions directly and succinctly, anticipating that the interviewer will ask a follow-up question if they have a specific interest in the topic or want to explore it in more detail.

 Example: “A traceroute is a process that will identify any gaps or breakdowns in communications and show you where they occur.
-It will map the route that the data takes and identify the routers along the path.
-It will also show you where a broken connection may have occurred so that you can remedy it.”
+It will map the route the data takes and identify the routers along the path.
+It will also show you where a broken connection may have occurred so you can remedy it.”